Rosa Beddington: Education and early life

 Beddington was born on 23 March 1956, the second daughter of Roy and Anna Beddington (née Griffith).
-She attended Sherborne School for Girls and then attended Brasenose College, Oxford; from 1974, obtaining a First in Physiological Sciences in 1977.
+She was raised with her elder sister, Pippa Beddington.
+She attended Sherborne School for Girls where she not only excelled in academics, but in her arts and sports programs as well.
+She later attended Brasenose College, Oxford; from 1974, obtaining a First in Physiological Sciences in 1977.
+She was the first woman to earn a first-class undergraduate degree at Brasenose.
 Beddington embarked on the study of anterior-posterior axial patterning in mammalian embryos, beginning with her doctoral thesis entitled, "Studies on cell fate and cell potency in the postimplantation mammalian embryo" supervised by Richard Gardner and Virginia Papaioannou, and was awarded a DPhil in 1981.

 Career

 Beddington published numerous high-profile papers in her relatively short career (several important papers being published posthumously).
 She worked extensively on the developmental genetics of axial patterning, germ layer specification, and other phenomena of gastrulation in mammals, including demonstrating that the node is the organizer in mammals.
 Her technical contributions to experimental embryology include surgical re-implantation into the uterus to extend the time an experimentally manipulated embryo can be cultured and the use of a transgenic marker (beta-galactosidase) to identify transplant versus host tissue in experimental embryos.

 While a fellow at the Imperial Cancer Research Fund, (now Cancer Research UK) laboratory in Oxford, Beddington and Elizabeth Robertson recognised the potential of embryonic stem cells for the study of genetic manipulation after demonstrating the ability of these cells to colonise developing embryos.

 Beddington taught at the newly established Cold Spring Harbor Laboratories summer course on manipulating the mouse embryo from 1986, including two years as co-organiser with Robertson.
 Beddington was the meetings secretary for the British Society for Developmental Biology (BSDB) from 1990 to 1995.
 In 1993, she established and led a Division of Mammalian Development at the National Institute for Medical Research.
+She became on the first women to excel in this area of STEM at the time.